Structural Glazing

 Alternatively, an aluminium or architectural metal pressing can be used for a different aesthetic.

-Oriel Windows from IQ is a bespoke design solution and we work hard to ensure that our Oriel Window designs meet both the design and performance criteria for each project.
-If you have any questions about your own Oriel Window design or installation please contact the team on 01494 722 880 or email hello@iqglassuk.com for more advice.
+Our Oriel Windows are a bespoke design solution, and we work hard to ensure that our Oriel Window designs meet both the design and performance criteria for each project.
+If you have any questions about your own Oriel Window design or installation, please contact the team on 01494 722 880 or email hello@iqglassuk.com for more advice.

 8ThorntonRd-3110-01